tbrown0139/api-ai.github.io/_posts/2015-05-21-Onboarding.md

 2) App tells person how to do X

-3) Person wants to know more, they ask
+3) Person wants to know more, they ask.

 Imagine: your user turns on their new device, they are greeted by a virtual assistant that allows for an interactive question and answer learning session.
 They ask just enough to get started and then they’re off – enjoying your creation!
 If they get stuck later on, that virtual assistant is always there to answer with how-to’s and tips.